aleph2c/miros/docs/_sources/cellular_automata.rst.txt

 making colors), and it shows us how we want to make the object and how we want to use it with the ``run_animation`` and ``save`` methods.

-It also shows us that the Canvas calls will have a ``TwoDCellularAutomata`` object, which will be created elsewhere, then passed to it.
+It also shows us that the Canvas calls will have a ``OneDCellularAutomata`` object, which will be created elsewhere, then passed to it.

 .. code-block:: python